Following our trip in the UAE, we've put together our gay travel guide to Abu Dhabi including safety tips, best places to stay, things to do and more.

 Gay clubs in Abu Dhabi

-MAD on Yas island
+MAD on Yas Island

 Opulence darling, you own everything!

 That's the theme at this large, trendy, and super hip nightclub.
 It's not a gay club per se, but it was the place we partied at when we were in Abu Dhabi, even spotting several queer locals.
-Obviously, be careful with PDA but if you're ok with that, this is quite an impressive place to check out – it's also Abu Dhabi's largest club.
+Be careful with PDA but if you're ok with that, this is quite an impressive place to check out – it's also Abu Dhabi's largest club.

 MAD is located on Yas Island.
 Parties are on set dates – check the Events section of their Facebook page for the latest info.